maarten-pennings/howto/c64mempart/readme.md

 ### Application A0 (partition manager)

-The screenshot below shows the complete listing for the simple partition manager A0.
+The screenshot below shows the complete listing for a simple partition manager A0.

 Before or after running it (but don't press `1` or `2` yet), the listing can be saved e.g. to disk.
-BASIC's SAVE will look at `TXTTAB` and `VARTAB` (but not `MEMSIZ`) to determine what to save, and `TXTTAB` is even saved as header of the `PRG` file (see hex dump below).
+BASIC's SAVE will look at `TXTTAB` and `VARTAB` (but not `MEMSIZ`) to determine what to save.
+`TXTTAB` is even saved as header of the `PRG` file (see hex dump below).
 This way BASIC knows where to load a `PRG` back.
-This will come in handy for A1 and A2.

 ![A0 listing](A0listing.jpg)

 Note
 - Line 100, identifies this program as partition manager A0.
-- Line 110, sets its own the partition by poking `MEMSIZ`, correcting the other pointers via `CLR`.
+- Line 110, sets own the partition size by poking `MEMSIZ`, updating the runtime pointers via `CLR`.
 - Lines 120 and 130 set the leading 0 for the other two partitions.
-- Lines 140-160 print the "user" pointers (to write down).
+- Lines 140-160 print the progtime pointers (to write down, needed when editing A1 or A2).
-- Lines 170-210 let the user enter `1` or `2` or something else, and activate 1 or 2, or just end A0 (to be rerun, edited, saved).
+- Lines 170-210 let the user enter `1` or `2` or something else, and activate A1 or A2, or just end A0 (to be rerun, edited, saved).
 - Lines 300-340 active A0.
 - Lines 400-440 active A1.
 - The activation sets `TXTTAB`, `VARTAB`, and `MEMSIZ` (then `CLR` for the other 3).
-  In the first version `VARTAB` at lines 310 and 410 are dummies.
+  In the first version `VARTAB` at lines 310 and 410 are set to dummy values.
-- On purpose we have extra spaces for a poke value, so that there is room for 3 digits (0..255) without changing the size of the program (and thus without changing A0's `VARTAB`).
+- On purpose we have extra spaces for the poke values, so that there is room for 3 digits (0..255) without changing the size of the program (and thus without changing A0's `VARTAB`).
 - If you enter the programs yourself make sure to _copy them exactly_.
-  If there is any size chnage you need to update the pointers.
+  If there is any size change you need to correct the pointer values.

 The screen below is what we see after running.
 We need to write down the values of the three pointers.